Healthcare system

 • Complementary Solidarity Health Fund (Complementaire Santé Solidaire) – information about accessing healthcare for those on a low income

-• Ameli – Website with healthcare information and advice.
+• Ameli – Website of the CPAM, the official administrative body of French healthcare.
+It contains a mine of healthcare information and advice.
 There is also an English-speaking advice line for information about French healthcare insurance: call 3646 from within France or +33 811 70 36 46 from abroad.

 • Cleiss – provides information about healthcare in France and the social security system